 Australian support staff work closely with the National Cricket Centre staff, Sport Science Sport Medicine unit and state associations in the development and implementation of plans and to address weaknesses in CA contracted players.

 The AIS scholarship athletes are selected by the national selection panel.
 Athletes are selected based on the most talented cricketers that are likely to succeed in international cricket in the short, medium and long term; this provides the program with an athlete mix including youth and first class experience.
 The AIS scholarship program enables the national selectors to create a five to ten year succession plan for the Australian team addressing identified future areas of weakness.

 The program runs for twenty weeks from April – September and includes a training program addressing technical, tactical, mental and physical areas in addition to two competition phases, namely the emerging player’s tournament and an international tour.

 The men’s Under 19 program is a two year program that is aligned to the ICC U19 Cricket World Cup cycle.
 Players are identified at Under 17 championships and developed over the two years leading into the Under 19 World Cup.
 The squad is modified within the 2 year period with the final selection occurring as part of the Under 19 championships immediately preceding the World Cup.

-The program is managed by a COE coach who operates as the Australian U19 Coach.
-The decentralized program includes camps held at the COE and state visits by the coach.
+The program is managed by a National Cricket Centre coach who operates as the Australian U19 Coach.
+The decentralised program includes camps held at the National Cricket Centre and state visits by the coach.
 The Australian U19 coach works closely with State and Territory coaches on individual athlete development and monitors the player’s progress.

 AIS squad (Commonwealth Bank Southern Stars)